newtron-framework/newtron-docs/docs/getting-started/launcher.md

+---
+description: "Use Newtron's Launcher to configure your app during initialization.
+Register assets, middleware, and services."
+---

 # Launcher

 When using the `newtron/skeleton` starter, Newtron includes a Launcher file at `app/Launcher.php`.
 This is your application's entry point for setup and the perfect place to register services, configure assets, and prepare your application before it handles requests.